jayabdulraman/resumach/README.md

 # Resumach

-Tailor your resume easily with an intelligent resume builder and editor.
+Tailor your resume quickly with an AI resume builder and editor.

 ![Resumach Cover](public/screenshots/builder.png)